AlvielD/TFG/README.md

 In the notebook [train_model](https://github.com/AlvielD/TFG/blob/main/notebooks/train_model.ipynb) it is indicated step by step how to train the models to solve the task.
 There is a list of models I tested.
 You can simply uncomment the one you want to try and even change parameters.

     #MODEL_CHECKPOINT = "PlanTL-GOB-ES/roberta-large-bne"
-    MODEL_CHECKPOINT = "bertin-project/bertin-roberta-base-spanish" --> Uncomment the model you wan to use
+    MODEL_CHECKPOINT = "bertin-project/bertin-roberta-base-spanish" --> Uncomment the model you want to use
     #MODEL_CHECKPOINT = "bert-base-uncased"

 There are some options you can change depending exactly on what you want to do.